The second time’s the charm for Korean prosecutors looking to bag the country’s most important businessman.

 The arrest, if it causes Lee to remain absent from Samsung, could potentially upset business operations.
 His trial, meanwhile, will once again test the government’s willingness to punish business magnates convicted of wrongdoing.

-In January Korean prosecutors filed similar charges against Lee, but the court denied their request to arrest him.
+In January Korean prosecutors filed similar allegations against Lee, but the court denied their request to arrest him.

 Placing the leader of the nation’s premier company behind bars certainly carries symbolic weight in Korea, where the public feels deeply ambivalent about the power and influence wielded by corporate giants.
 But the actual effect of Lee’s arrest—both for Samsung and Korean society—remains uncertain.